-- The geology and mineralization at Deep Fox is the same as at FOXTROT - At 500 metres, Deep Fox is similar in strike length as FOXTROT - Mineralized zone widths are as wide or wider (up to 30m wide) than at FOXTROT - Mineralized channel sample assays are on average greater than 15% higher than those at Foxtrot.
+- The geology and mineralization at Deep Fox is the similar to FOXTROT - At 500 metres, Deep Fox is similar to slightly longer in strike length than FOXTROT - Mineralized zone widths are as wide or wider (up to 30m wide) compared to FOXTROT - Mineralized channel sample assays and mineralized zone assays from three drill holes are on average greater than 15% higher than those at Foxtrot

-This is an exciting discovery in an excellent location and is Search's next target for an extensive exploration drilling program.
-If reserves are delineated here they would be close enough to the proposed FOXTROT mine development to provide additional feed to either extend the life of the overall operation or to facilitate a scaling-up for greater operational economies.
+This is an exciting discovery in an excellent location and is Search's next target for an extensive exploration drilling program; this program will provide data for a second resource in the district.
+If resources are delineated here they would be close enough to the proposed FOXTROT mine development to provide additional feed to either extend the life of the overall operation or to facilitate a scaling-up for greater operational economies.

-Three drill holes were completed to date with geological and geophysical parameters indicating that mineralization, similar to that observed and assayed in surface channels (see Search Minerals news releases Nov.
+Ten drill holes have been completed to date (three in 2017 and seven in 2018) with geological and geophysical parameters indicating that mineralization, similar to that observed and assayed in surface channels (see Search Minerals news releases Nov.
 27th, 2017, Jan.
 27th, 2017 and Oct.
 15th, 2015), occurs in each of the drill holes.
-Geological logging, sampling and other data acquisition are in progress; geochemical assays, required to determine the grade of mineralization, will be available in early 2018.
+Geological logging, sampling and other data acquisition are in progress; geochemical assays, required to determine the grade of mineralization, will be available in September, 2018.